mclaibourn/summerofhate/README.md

 * explore.R: understanding the data
 * replicate.R and replicate2.R: ensuring we can reproduce the initial analysis form diss chapter
 * replicate.Rmd and replicate.html: sharing replication results and additional questions with team

+## tables_figures
+Tables and figures for inclusion in paper